ppy/osu-wiki/wiki/Tournaments/TWC/2011/en.md

 ![TWC 2011 Winner Badge](img/badge.png)

-## Organization
+## Organisation

-The osu!taiko World Cup 2011 was run by various community members by distributing the multitude of tasks into various fields of responsibility.
+The Taiko World Cup 2011 was run by various community members by distributing the multitude of tasks into various fields of responsibility.

 | Position | Member(s) |
 | :-- | :-- |